1993 24 Hours of Le Mans: Category 4

 prototypes had been built in the former Rondeau factory near Le Mans and the first production model, the Venturi 200, appeared in 1987.
 It had the turbocharged V6 PRV engine of the Renault Alpine GTA.
 The first customer had been Raymond Gouloumes, president of the ACO.
 After several ownership and managerial changes, it was decided to promote the brand through motorsport.
 Initially, Venturi bought a majority share of Gérard Larrousse F1 team, then an in-house competition department was set up, led by Stéphane Ratel.
-He organised the Venturi Trophy race-series for “gentlemen drivers” with 30 identical cars, using the new Venturi 400.
+He organised the Venturi Trophy race-series for "gentlemen drivers" with 30 identical cars, using the new Venturi 400.
 The car had received further refinement and evolution from several former Rondeau design engineers and was to be the first road-car fitted with carbon-carbon brakes.

 The latest iteration to showcase at Le Mans would be the 500LM, and it was now fitted with a 3.0-litre PRV twin-turbo.
 Supposedly capable of 500 bhp, it was closer to 430 bhp.
 The bodyshell was a combination of carbon and kevlar.
-Seven of those sold were present at Le Mans – the first to privateers “Rocky” Agusta (heir to the MV Agusta motorcycle company), Éric Graham and Alain Lamouille.
-Next up were the new racing teams of BBA Compétition (of Jean-Luc Maury-Laribière, Jacadi Racing and Équipe Toison d’Or.
+Seven of those sold were present at Le Mans – the first to privateers "Rocky" Agusta (heir to the MV Agusta motorcycle company), Éric Graham and Alain Lamouille.
+Next up were the new racing teams of BBA Compétition (of Jean-Luc Maury-Laribière, Jacadi Racing and Équipe Toison d'Or.
 Jacadi attracted much local media attention by signing former F1 hero Jacques Laffite and French TV talk-show host Christophe Dechavanne.
 The final entry was from Stéphane Ratel himself, who brought in the experienced Group C driver Costas Los as his lead.

-Lotus Cars had achieved success in the USA with their remodelled Lotus Esprit X180R, with ”Doc” Bundy winning the 1992 IMSA Supercar Championship.
+Lotus Cars had achieved success in the US with their remodelled Lotus Esprit X180R, with "Doc" Bundy winning the 1992 IMSA Supercar Championship.
 The new Series 4 was designed around a limited-edition Esprit 300.
 Strengthening of the chassis was offset by using composite materials.
 The car was widened to accommodate bigger tyres and the suspension stiffened.
 The 2.2-litre DOHC engine, with a single Garrett turbo, put out 300 bhp in the road-car and was tuned up to 400 bhp in the race-car.
 With the Lotus Formula 1 team in dire straits, a tilt at Le Mans in the revived GT category was seen as a good avenue for promoting the new car.
 The experienced team of Hugh Chamberlain entered two works cars.
 However, the factory was not able to have the cars ready for the Test Day in May, and in the end the cars were only finished the day before scrutineering.
 After 13 entries with the Mazdaspeed works team, Yojiro Terada moved to lead the team, racing with Dane Thorkild Thyrring and British Pro-Sport champion Peter Hardman.
 The other car had the same three (Richard Piper, Olindo Iacobelli and Ferdinand de Lesseps) that ran together for Chamberlain in 1992.